 Why is train test split crucial in digital marketing?

-Split testing ensures that your models generalize well to new, unseen data by preventing overfitting—where the model performs well on training data but poorly on test data.
+Split testing ensures that your models generalize well to new, unseen data by preventing overfitting.
+Overfitting occurs when a model performs exceptionally well on the training data but poorly on the test data.
+By maintaining distinct training and testing sets, split testing helps ensure that the model's performance is not biased and that the insights gained are applicable to real-world scenarios.

 How does train test split sklearn ensure better performance evaluation?

-The `train_test_split` function in sklearn provides a simple, yet effective way to create a clear boundary between data used for learning and data used for validation, ensuring an unbiased evaluation.
+The `train_test_split` function in sklearn provides a straightforward yet effective way to delineate between data used for learning and data used for validation.
+This clear boundary ensures an unbiased evaluation, allowing marketers to assess the true performance of their models and make informed decisions based on reliable data.

 Are there any pitfalls to watch out for?